zhouweichen1992110/DINEOF-Python/README.md

 - Visualization.

 ## Main Script
 The main script for running the DINEOF algorithm is `DINEOF_MAIN_edtor.py`.
 This script loads the dataset, applies the DINEOF algorithm, and outputs the reconstructed data.
-Functions for data processing, validation, and EOF computation are located in the `utils` folder.
+Functions for data processing, validation, and EOF computation are located in the `utils.py` .

-## Example: Before and After DINEOF Reconstruction
+### Example: Before and After DINEOF Reconstruction
-### Before and After DINEOF
 ![DINEOF Reconstruction](./figs/DINEOF_Comparison_TimeStep_29.png)

 ## Contact
-If you have any questions, feel free to contact: zhouweichen1992110@outlook.com """
+If you have any questions, feel free to contact: 'zhouweichen1992110@outlook.com'

 ## License
 Licensed under a [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) for Non-commercial use only.